 The number of members of the Audit Committee is set at three (3) members.
-Since May 2018, Rob Hall (Chair) and Paul W. Russo served on such Committee.
+Since May 2018, Rob Hall has served on such Committee.
 Craig Forman was appointed to the Committee on August 4, 2021.
+Effective November 11, 2024, Martin Harrison replaced Susan Kudzman as Chair of the Audit Committee.